 It’s not their fault and I hold no ill-will towards anyone, but I tell this story to highlight that it was my own self-awareness that made me start to make the changes necessary to improve myself and my life.

 I’m not the best version of myself yet.
 I’m not even close.
 But I am closer this year than the last.
 Because I’m trying to be a better person, everyone around me becomes better just by interacting with me.
-In turn, I become better by interact with them.
+In turn, I become better by interacting with them.